 The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) was signed into law by President Trump on July 31, 2018.
 This bipartisan measure reauthorizes the Carl D. Perkins Career and Technical Education Act, which provides roughly \$1.3 billion annually in Federal funding, administered by the U.S. Department of Education (Department), for career and technical education (CTE) for our nation's youth and adults.

-This new law represents an important opportunity to advance the Department's vision for our nation's CTE system: Expand opportunities for every student to explore, choose, and follow career pathways to earn credentials of value.
+It represents an important opportunity to advance the Department's vision for our nation's CTE system: Expand opportunities for every student to explore, choose, and follow career and technical education programs of study and career pathways to earn credentials of value.
 As stated by U.S. Secretary of Education DeVos regarding passage of the law, "Congress came together to expand educational pathways and opportunities, and give local communities greater flexibility in how best to prepare students for the jobs of today and tomorrow."